RockefellerArchiveCenter/processing-manual/processing.md

 - Whenever possible, identify women beyond their husbands’ names; this may require additional research.
     - In terms of applying reparative actions to legacy description that identifies women by their husbands’ names, the names should be deleted and replaced with names that center the woman’s identity.
 For example, for this legacy file title  “Pierrepont, Mrs. John (nee Mrs. A. Peter Dewey), 1941-1950”, delete the text and replace it with “Pierrepont, Nancy Weller”.
 - For further guidance, consult the [Anti-Racist Description Resources from the Archives for Black Lives in Philadelphia](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) and the [University of Iowa’s Style Guide: Race and Ethnicity](https://diversity.uiowa.edu/resources/dei-style-guide/style-guide-race-and-ethnicity)
-The RAC has adopted the Society of American Archivists’ endorsed Describing Archives: A Content Standard (DACS) to govern the archival description of all RAC archival holdings, regardless of form, medium or creator (individuals, families or corporate bodies).
+The RAC has adopted the Society of American Archivists’ endorsed *Describing Archives: A Content Standard (DACS)* to govern the archival description of all RAC archival holdings, regardless of form, medium or creator (individuals, families or corporate bodies).
 For details, please refer to [https://saa-ts-dacs.github.io/](https://saa-ts-dacs.github.io/).

 #### Redescription

 As a project finishes, or as processing of a given collection concludes, the Processing Team periodically takes further steps to evaluate, improve, and optimize the description through editing, updating, and at times performing reparative redescription, of all collection guides as necessary.
 Project assignments given to any processing archivist may, and often do, include redescription activities.

 Redescription projects may take the form of targeted efforts to improve or enhance description in accordance with institutional or team initiatives, such as large-scale data cleanup efforts, as well as evaluation, maintenance, and expansion of additional access points.
-Significant priority is also placed on repository wide ongoing reparative activities such as the Culturally Competent Description Action Campaign.
+Significant priority is also placed on repository wide ongoing reparative activities such as the *Culturally Competent Description Action Campaign*.

 Largely due to the archival professions’ preferred processing practice of retaining original order and original description, including donor-sourced titles, problematic language is present in finding aids throughout RAC’s archival holdings, and may exist at any hierarchical level of archival description (collection, series, file, etc.).
 The descriptive elements most commonly impacted include, but are not limited to: